golang/dep/cmd/dep/testdata/harness_tests/README.md

 `category1/subcategory1/case1`, and could be singled out with the `-run` option of `go test` (i.e.
 `go test github.com/golang/dep/cmd/dep -run Integration/category1/subcategory1/case1`).
+`dlv` can also be used when explicitly setting the right directory (`dlv test --wd cmd/dep ./cmd/dep -test.run Integration/category1/subcategory1/case1`).
 New tests can be added simply by adding a new directory with the json file to the `testdata` tree.
 There is no need for code modification - the new test will be included automatically.